harrenso/AU2022_STTMALST_Melanoma_Classification/README.md

 - model_evaluation.ipynb : Evaluate the performance using the hold out set
 - explainable_ai.ipynb : Explainable AI to understand model predicitions

+## Environment
+A conda environment has been provided.
+Using a virtual environment makes sure that everyone is using the same dependencies, and that there are no version conflicts.
+This way problems only occuring on one machine are avoided.
+The environment has been modeled after the dependencies present on the GPU cluster of Aarhus University, since no new dependencies should be installed on the cluster.

+### How To: Create Environment
+1. Open terminal (in conda base enviroment)
+2. Paste: `conda env create -f {PATH}/environments.yml`
+3. Press enter
+4. Keep calm and wait a minute
+5. You should have new conda enviroment called: cluster_env : )

+### How To: Use the environment
+1. Activate the env: `conda activate cluster_env`
+2. Open jupyter notebook: `jupyter notebook`

+### How To: Update the environment
+1. Deactivate the activate environment: `conda deactivate`
+2. Update the environment: `conda env update -f {PATH}/environments.yml`
+3. Re-activate the environment: `conda activate cluster_env`

 ### Deployment
 For the deployment, some further files have been supplied.
 For a overview over these files, please refer to the README in the corresponding folder.

 ### Website
 A website has been developed, which can be used by a user to access the model and use the service.